 And what about response times?
 Well - they're pretty good.
 Not groundbreaking by any means, but very stable all around the world.
 Users in Europe and the US won't have any issues connecting to your website.

-Scholarship for Students
+Scholarship and Hosting for Students

 This is something I have mentioned at the beginning of my AccuWebHosting review.
 I’m always happy to see companies that are willing to give a small portion of their profits (no matter how small) to help others.